njfletcher215/GodotToolkit/README.md

 When you initialize the deck you want to track, set the DeckArranger's `Deck` property to reference it (do NOT set the `Deck` property to a *new* deck -- the deck arranger does not provide any read access to the deck after it is set).
 Any cards in the deck should be descendants of the deck arranger -- they do not have to be direct children, as long as each child of the deck arranger has at most 1 card child (so you can, for example, wrap the cards in DragGroups and make the DragGroups children of the deck arranger).

 The cards in the deck's library will now be moved toward the `libraryMarker`'s position each frame.
 Same for the deck's graveyard (which will be moved to the `graveyardMarker`'s position) and its hand (which will be spread across the `handPath`'s curve).
 They will also be ordered on the Z axis.
-If the cards implement IDraggable, they will not be moved by the deck arranger while they are being dragged (except to bring them to the front of the z axis).
+If the cards implement IDraggable, they will not be moved by the deck arranger while they are being dragged (they will, however, be brought to the front of the Z axis).
+If the cards implement IFocusable, they will also be brought to the front of the Z axis while focused.

-### DragGroup/DragHandle
-A wrapper which allows itself (and by extension all descendants) to be dragged by any descendant DragHandles, and the handle by which the DragGroup can be dragged (using the mouse).

-#### Usage
-Wrap any node(s) you wish to make draggable in a DragGroup, and add one or more descendant DragHandles.
-Clicking and dragging on any of the DragHandles will update the position of the DragGroup (and by extension all descendants).

 ### EnumDropdown
 An OptionButton with a specific enum as its options.